Condominium Insurance Coverage Limits

 Something to Keep in Mind

-- Money, bank notes, coins
+- Money, bank notes, coin collections

 - Business property

-- Watercraft including trailers, furnishings, and equipment
+- Watercraft including trailers, accessories, motors, personal effects and equipment

-- Firearms (applies to theft only)
+- Silverware and goldware (applies to theft or loss only)

 Limits are applied because it's the fairest to all policyholders.